-Doreen Stock is a poet, essayist and memoir practitioner, who has been exploring creative nonfiction for thirty plus years from the feminine point of view as a wife, mother of three, single human, and grandmother of eleven.
+Doreen Stock is a poet, essayist and memoir practitioner exploring creative nonfiction for thirty plus years from the feminine point of view as a wife, mother of three, single human, and grandmother of eleven.
 Her first book of poems, The Politics of Splendor, was part of a New American Writers exhibit at the Frankfurt Book Fair that year.
 It combined her own poetry and prose poems with her translation from the work of Marina Tsvetaeva and Anna Akhmatova.

 While raising her three children, she wrote two book-length memoirs: FIVE: The Transcript of a Journey, detailing her family's travels through Europe in a VW van, and My Name is Y, an anti-nuclear demonstrator’s family memoir.
 She was also a small press (D’Aurora Press) editor and publisher at that time.
 The Bookcase, a memoir exploring totalitarianism and the self, begun in Amsterdam in the eighties, and after that, Rani, describing Stock's first five-month stay in Tel Aviv and Jerusalem.
 During seven years of travel in the nineties, she composed several collection of poems, Memorial Service, Poems of Arad among them, and the essays which eventually became On Leaving Jerusalem: Prose of a Traveling Nature.